(The page was last updated on 20 September 2019)

-At the current time of writing, the UK’s participation in the Erasmus+ programme is one of many uncertainties associated with Brexit.
+The UK’s participation in the Erasmus+ programme is one of many uncertainties associated with Brexit.
 There are two main scenarios:

-- If the UK leaves the EU with a withdrawal agreement, the UK will participate in Erasmus+ until 2020.
+- If the UK leaves the EU with a withdrawal agreement, the UK will participate in Erasmus+ until 2020/21.

 - If the UK leaves the EU without a withdrawal agreement, ie no deal, the UK will aim to secure continued participation in Erasmus+, but this is not certain.

-Information for Erasmus+ partner institutions
+Information for our Erasmus+ partner institutions in Europe

 The University of Aberdeen is committed to and values our international partnerships.
 Until further notice, we will continue to welcome your students to Aberdeen under Erasmus+.
 We hope to continue our valued partnership beyond Brexit, whether that is under the auspices of Erasmus+ or another framework.